bhauman/figwheel-main/docs/docs/emacs.md

 Emacs without understanding the ramifications of what your are doing will most likely lead to thrashing about and not having anything work.

+At first, focus on getting things to work, not on getting them to work perfectly.

 [inf-clojure]: https://github.com/clojure-emacs/inf-clojure
 [paredit-anim]:http://danmidwood.com/content/2014/11/21/animated-paredit.html